dunglas/mercure/README.md

 #### Prebuilt Binary

-Grab a binary from the release page and run:
+Grab the binary corresponding to your operating system and architecture [from the release page](https://github.com/dunglas/mercure/releases), then run:

     JWT_KEY='myJWTKey' ADDR=':3000' DEMO=1 ALLOW_ANONYMOUS=1 CORS_ALLOWED_ORIGINS=* PUBLISH_ALLOWED_ORIGINS='http://localhost:3000' ./mercure

+Note: Mac OS users must use the `Darwin` binary.

 The server is now available on `http://localhost:3000`, with the demo mode enabled.
 Because `ALLOW_ANONYMOUS` is set to `1`, anonymous subscribers are allowed.